oktoseek/oktoscript/README.md

 - ✅ **Compatible** - Works with modern AI frameworks
 - ✅ **Expandable** - Extensible through the OktoEngine

-OktoScript is the official language of the **OktoSeek AI** ecosystem and is used by:
+OktoScript is the official language of the OktoSeek ecosystem and is used by:

-- 🎯 **OktoSeek IDE** - Visual development environment by OktoSeek AI
+- 🎯 **OktoSeek IDE** - Visual development environment
-- ⚙️ **OktoEngine** - Core execution engine by OktoSeek AI
+- ⚙️ **OktoEngine** - Core execution engine
 - 🔌 **VS Code Extension** - Editor integration
 - 🔄 **Model pipelines** - Automated workflows
 - 📱 **Flutter / API plugins** - Cross-platform deployment